How to Create Your Own Deed of Trust

 Final Steps

-Although recording is not always required, it is highly recommended that you do record as soon as possible, because it will protect you from potential adverse claims to your title by other parties.
-Every deed of trust should be recorded with the appropriate local office, usually called the County Recorder's Office or County Clerk's Office.
+Although recording is not always required, it is highly recommended that you do record as soon as possible because it will protect you from potential adverse claims to your title by other parties.
+Every deed of trust should be recorded with the appropriate local office, usually called the County Recorder's office or County Clerk’s Office.
+If you are using a title company to handle the transaction or escrow, they can assist with ensuring the deed is properly recorded and all requirements are met.
 As every county has its own specific filing requirements, we recommend contacting your local office to see if it requires any supplemental forms, whether it has any special requirements you need to complete, and also if you need help writing a proper legal description.
+Recording fees and other related expenses are considered reasonable costs that the borrower may incur during this process.

 Some points to remember when completing your deed of trust: